jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_033
 ###########

-This rule checks the colons are in the same column for all declarations in the function declarative part.
+This rule checks the colons are in the same column for all declarations in the process declarative part.
+Refer to the section `Configuring Keyword Alignment Rules <configuring_keyword_alignment.html>`_ for information on changing the configurations.

 **Violation**